NordicPlayground/nRF52840-ble-secure-bootloader/readme.md

 $ rm bootloader_settings.bin
 ```

-where app.hex is the application HEX file, and bootloader\_settings.bin is the generated settings file.
+where app.hex is the application HEX file, and bootloader\_settings.hex is the generated settings file.

 ### Running as a system
 The followings commands will program softdevice, bootloader, bootloader settings and application to nRF52840.